MarcusYSera/vue-recipe-app/client/README.md

 ~~fix displaying of to list items that exceed 24 hours~~

+custom input for duration timer: only num 8 link up to input

 enable editting of to-do list items: allow a user to go back and reselect start time or end time

 add in recipe page - enable association of recipe with to-do item - create baking timelines